juliannetzer/2025_Unity_Worldbuilding/4_Animation.md

 - Light Properties – Intensity, color, range (e.g., flickering torch effect).
 - Material Properties – Color changes, etc.

-What can't be a easily?
+What can't be animated easily?
 - The form of the mesh itself, so deforming the mesh.
 For this, the best way is to rig you figure in the 3D-Software Blender, you can find a tutorial here: [Rigging for impatient people](https://www.youtube.com/watch?v=DDeB4tDVCGY)

 ## Animations window